 The Cloud Platform user interface automates the most common tasks involved in developing a Drupal application:

 Cloud Hooks are scripts in your code repository.
 Cloud Platform executes on your behalf when a triggering action occurs.
-With Cloud Hooks, you can automate other tasks, including the following:
+With Cloud Hooks, you can do other tasks, including the following:

 Your Cloud Hooks are located in your Cloud Platform code repository.
 Each branch of your repository has a docroot directory with your application’s source code.
 Cloud Hooks are in the hooks directory next to docroot, not inside of docroot.